Endodontics is the diagnosis and management of inflamed, damaged or dead pulps (the soft tissue inside of the tooth & roots).

 Signs of a damaged pulp include hot and/or cold sensitivity, tenderness to touching or biting the tooth, discolouration of the tooth or swelling and tenderness in the adjacent gums.
 Sometimes there are no symptoms and your dentist may find incidental x-ray changes on your regular check-up.

 Following endodontic therapy, the tooth and surrounding tissues will return to health and continue to function normally.

 An Endodontist is a dentist who specialises in saving teeth.

 Endodontists become specialists following a three year postgraduate course (Masters or DCD degree) of advanced training that includes the diagnosis and treatment of pulpal disease.
 They perform routine as well as difficult and very complex cases including retreatment, microsurgery and trauma managment.

 Not only do endodontists have a greater knowledge base, they also utilise state of the art technology such as digital imaging and operating microscopes.
 Combined, endodontists can treat your teeth to the highest technical standard, quickly, predictably and comfortably.

 At Malvern Endodontics, we have three endodontists as well as several support staff to assist with our endodontic procedures.
 They are experts at diagnosing and relieving orofacial pain, managing traumatic tooth injuries and retreating previous unsuccessful root canal fillings.

-Dr Weis, Dr Bierenkrant and Dr Belobrov are all university lecturers and demonstrators for both the undergraduate and postgraduate (specialising endodontic students) students.
+Dr. Weis, Dr. Bierenkrant, Dr. Belobrov and Dr. Theo Chan are all university lecturers and demonstrators for both the undergraduate and postgraduate (specialising endodontic students) students.
 This allows all three endodontists to maintain their cutting edge knowledge base and state of the art procedures.